ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 ---
 TODO:the calcul of total will be recalculated for passenger type if child or infant should not pay same as adult and add detail on price summary how many adults*price and so on:done
-TODO:delete cabins from home page and search page:done TODO:add model,make,License plate number, owner
+TODO:delete cabins from home page and search page:done TODO:add model,make,License plate number, owner:done
 TODO:add price in summary for vehicule and calculate it in total:done
 TODO: i think i need to remove search  page from bar, beacuse it is  duplicated like homepage, but i  need another bar that shows in which step we are and if we want to return to previous step etc:high priority:done TODO:if i  click travel with vehicule, and go ahead but no vehicule more available??!
-TODO:maybe propose be alerted when vehicule is available for your route TODO:check modifier vehicule and passenger details if contain all vehicule informations TODO:add price for roof box and all accesories..
+TODO:maybe propose be alerted when vehicule is available for your route TODO:check modifier vehicule and passenger details if contain all vehicule informations:done TODO:add price for roof box and all accesories..
+TODO:TODO: Integrate with actual license plate lookup API in this fucntion lookup_license_plate,just add your API key to the lookup_license_plate
-TODO:retrtieve vehicule info by plate, or add all vehicuel models and make etc for user to chooose its car TODO:check if confirmation reservation email sent asycnh or not TODO:when i cancel booking or cabin or vehicule i should freed that place in the real api too? or just put it in my stock?
+TODO:retrtieve vehicule info by plate, and possibility to add  vehicuel by models and make etc for user to chooose its car TODO:check if confirmation reservation email sent asycnh or not TODO:when i cancel booking or cabin or vehicule i should freed that place in the real api too? or just put it in my stock?
+TODO:when add car accessory may should add price TODO:add passenger info mandatory
+TODO:continue with {"error":true,"message":"Not Found","status_code":404} for makes
 ---

 ### 💰 Differentiated Pricing & Detailed Breakdown (2024-11-27) ✅